Alexa Chung: Early life

-Chung was born in Winchester, Hampshire, England, the daughter of Gillian and Phillip Chung.
-Her father is of three-quarters Chinese descent, while her mother is of English descent.
-Growing up she had a pony and took dancing classes.
-Chung attended secondary state school at the local Perins School and spent sixth form at Peter Symonds College, Winchester.
-She was accepted at King's College London to study English and Chelsea College of Arts to study art, but at the age of 16, was scouted by a modelling agency at the Reading Festival before attending.
+Chung was born in Winchester, Hampshire, England, the youngest of four children, and was raised in nearby Privett.
+The daughter of Gillian and Phillip Chung.
+Her father, a graphic designer, has Chinese ancestry through three grandparents and English ancestry via one, while her mother, a housewife, is English.
+Growing up she had horse riding and ballet lessons.

+Chung has cited the BBC One's programme The Clothes Show as getting her interested in fashion as a child.
+Chung attended secondary state school at the local Perins School and studied her A-Levels at Peter Symonds College, Winchester.
+She was accepted at King's College London to study English and Chelsea College of Arts to study art, but at the age of 16 was scouted by a modelling agency at the Reading Festival before attending.